jaedync/jaedync/README.md

-Currently finishing my Computer Engineering degree at LeTourneau University, 2024.
+Currently working as an Industrial Programmer at [Vertech](https://www.vertech.com/)